aerapp09/Basic_JavaScript_Projects/README.md

 This project displays the utility of Javascript.
 You can

 ## How users can get started with the project
 1. Clone the repository.
+Click [JavaScript_Projects Repository Page](/JavaScript_Projects)
+2. Click the green "Code" button.
+You have the option of downloading the Zip or use the Github app.

-2. Click on the folder for one of the applications.
+3. Once downloaded.
+Unzip the file so it is in a folder on your computer.
+Click on the folder for one of the applications.
 A good starting app is the TicTacToe app, which you can see here:
 [Using Javascript to make a Tic Tac Toe Game](/Tictactoe/Tictactoe.html)

-3. Double click on the Tictactoe.html file in the Tictactoe folder and open with a browser.
+4. Double click on the Tictactoe.html file in the Tictactoe folder and open with a browser.

 ## Where users can get help with your project
 Message me on Linkedin or email on my homepage